 Functional Programming in Python: When and How to Use It

-Functional programming is a programming paradigm in which the primary method of computation is evaluation of functions.
-In this tutorial, you’ll explore functional programming in Python.
+Functional programming is a programming paradigm in which the primary method of computation is the evaluation of functions.
+But how does Python support functional programming?

 In this tutorial, you’ll learn: